 ABOUT THE COMMUNICATION SCIENCES & DISORDERS PROGRAM AT FLORIDA ATLANTIC UNIVERSITY

 The graduate course sequence in the Department of Communication Sciences and Disorders at Florida Atlantic University is designed to meet the needs of individuals holding an undergraduate degree in Communication Sciences and Disorders.
 Individuals who have an out-of-field baccalaureate degree must complete the required prerequisite coursework.
-These required prerequisite courses must be completed prior to admission into the graduate program (see Admission Requirements).
+These required prerequisite courses must be completed prior to admission into the graduate program.
 Students in the process of completing the prerequisite requirements may apply with the understanding that all prerequisites must be completed prior to beginning the program.
 In addition, final transcripts must be submitted that reflect the completion of the prerequisite requirements.

 Students receiving a Master of Science degree in Communication Sciences and Disorders will meet all academic and clinical requirements for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) of the American Speech-Language-Hearing Association (ASHA), as well as the Florida Certificate of Registration in Speech-Language Pathology under Florida Statute 468.143 (3).

 A wide range of academic preparation and clinical practicum experiences is provided with a variety of speech-language-hearing disorders.
 Training involves practicum experiences with adults and children, in a minimum of 3 different practicum settings.
 Graduates of the Department of Communication Sciences and Disorders are well equipped to assist in the team effort of providing appropriate services to speech and language impaired individuals of any age and in any professional setting.
-The Department's academic and clinical preparation has assisted 100% of its students to pass the NESPA (National Examination of Speech Pathology and Audiology) over the last five years.

 Florida Atlantic University is a member institution of the State University System of Florida.
 Course work is available on the Boca Raton campus only.
 Some of the required graduate course work may be offered in a distance learning format.
 The Boca Raton campus also houses the Department's Communication Disorders Clinic (FAU-CDC), as well as the speech and hearing science and audiology laboratories.
 The FAU-CDC provides speech-language-hearing services to a wide service delivery area encompassing the southeast coast of Florida, including Martin, St. Lucie, Palm Beach, Broward, and Dade counties.